 Other payables, consisting primarily of loans payable, are presented on the consolidated statement of financial condition at their outstanding unpaid principal balances.
 These loans are predominantly made with affiliates.
+Interest revenue is accrued on the unpaid principal balance.

 (k) Foreign Currency Translation